AgentCreator Architecture and Design

 Tool Pipelines

-The following diagram shows the flow of tool pipeline:
+The following diagram illustrates the request flow in tool pipelines:

 The processing is accomplished through four types of Snaps found in each LLM Snap Pack: